Overview of the Ironman 70.3 world championship course

 1250 North Street, St. George

-At roughly two miles, runners turn right onto 1250 North Street, where the climb gets even steeper.
-This dramatic stretch takes runners up to the Elks Lodge that sits at the edge of the Red Cliffs Desert Reserve before dropping into Dixie Red Hills Golf Course.
+At roughly two miles, runners turn right onto 1250 North Street, where the climb gets even steeper before entering the Dixie Red Hills Golf Course.

 Dixie Red Hills Golf Course, St. George